enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 like = FeedforwardNormal(nc, Gamma(2.0, 0.5))  # Second argument is prior for standard deviation.
 ````

-Lastly, when no explicit initial value is given, BFlux will draw it from an
+Lastly, when no explicit initial value is given, BayesFlux will draw it from an
 initialiser.
 Currently only one type of initialiser is implemented,
 but this can easily be extended by the user itself.